h2oai/datatable/README.md

   5. `export LLVM4=/opt/clang+llvm-4.0.0-x86_64-linux-gnu-ubuntu-16.10`

 On OS-X that means:

   1. Click the link above and using your browser download the pre-built binary; e.g. `clang+llvm-4.0.0-x86_64-apple-darwin.tar.xz`
   2. `sudo mv *.tar.xz /opt`
   3. `cd /opt`
   4. `sudo tar xvf clang+llvm-4.0.0-x86_64-apple-darwin.tar.xz`
   5. `export LLVM4=/opt/clang+llvm-4.0.0-x86_64-apple-darwin`

+You probably also want to put the `export` into your `.profile`.

+### enabling python 3.6 via `virtualenv`
 You will also need to have Python 3.6 as your default python.
 The easiest way is to set up a virtual environment:
 ```bash
 $ virtualenv --python=python3.6 ~/py36
 $ source ~/py36/bin/activate
 ```

-If you get an error like `ImportError: This package should not be accessible on Python 3.
-Either you are trying to run from the python-future src folder or your installation of python-future is corrupted` see: <https://stackoverflow.com/questions/42214414/this-package-should-not-be-accessible-on-python-3-when-running-python3>.
+If you get an error like `ImportError: This package should not be accessible on Python 3` either you are trying to run from the python-future src folder or your installation of python-future is corrupted.
+See: <https://stackoverflow.com/questions/42214414/this-package-should-not-be-accessible-on-python-3-when-running-python3>.

+### installing other required packages
 Make sure that you have pytest and friend as well as pandas:
 ```bash
 $ pip install pytest